 This all depends on how much work you get.
 If you get a few booking here and there it could be a great weekend money maker.
-If you want start a business it will take time and it’s unlikely it will become your full-time profession for many years but it is possible.
+If you want to start a busines it will take time, and it’s unlikely it’ll become your full-time profession for many years but it is possible.
 Promoting your business across the local community will be the best way to get started.
 Make posters, business cards and leaflets and start networking.

 - Make sure you buy safe face painting products that comply with the EU and FDA toy and cosmetic regulations.

-- If you’re working with children you will most likely be a asked to present a DBS certificate.
+- If you’re working with children you’ll most likely be asked to present a DBS certificate.
 Here is our article on how to get one.

 - If you will be trading in public places make sure you check with your local council whether or not you need a licence or public liability insurance.

 - Perfecting your design is a vital part of being a face painter so even if you start getting regular jobs, make sure you keep practising new designs.